Pityrosporum (Malassezia) Folliculitis Treatment: Kick Fungal Acne’s Ass (How to)

 - 100% Caprylic Acid Oil (what I’m currently testing, works just as well as MCT oil)

 - MCT Oil (combination of capric and caprylic acid.
 Note: this is NOT the same as fractionated coconut oil!
-I used MCT oil for over a year and it works great)
+Make sure it contains no lauric acid!
+I’ve used MCT oil for over a year and it works great.)

 - Mineral Oil (this is the most commonly used oil for OCM on r/skincareaddiction.
 It’s well tolerated and good for all skin types)